Londa-LG/SQLiteViewer/README.md

 ## Why this exist?

-I was working on a test taking app and reading the database everytime I made a change was getting in the way of making progress so I built this to make that easier.
+I was working on a test taking app and trying read database everytime I made a change was getting complicated and got in the way of making progress so I built this.

 ## Quick Start